 BDMA is a 2-year, English-language programme jointly delivered by Université Libre de Bruxelles (ULB) in Belgium, Universitat Politècnica de Catalunya (UPC) in Spain, Université François Rabelais Tours (UFRT) in France, Technische Universiteit Eindhoven (TU/e) in Netherlands and Technische Universität Berlin (TUB) in Germany.

-Course Level: Scholarship is available for pursuing masters degree program.
+Course Level: award is available for pursuing masters degree program.

-Study Subject(s): Scholarship is awarded in Information Technology for Business Intelligence.
+Study Subject(s): award is awarded in Information Technology for Business Intelligence.

-Scholarship Award: Erasmus+ scholarships are meant to cover tuition fees, participation costs (including insurance coverage), contribute to cover travel cost and installation cost, and include a monthly allowance.
-The maximum scholarship amount for students from Partner Countries is €24,000 per year.
-The maximum scholarship amount for students from Programme Countries is €17,000 per year.
+Award: Erasmus+ opportunities are meant to cover tuition fees, participation costs (including insurance coverage), contribute to cover travel cost and installation cost, and include a monthly allowance.
+The maximum aid amount for students from Partner Countries is €24,000 per year.
+The maximum aid amount for students from Programme Countries is €17,000 per year.

 Eligibility: To apply to BDMA, candidates must meet the following eligibility criteria: